jscherff/cmdbc/README.md

 * The **`-report`** _option flags_ can be used together in any combination.
 Example:
     * **`-report -format`** `json` **`-folder`** `C:\Reports` **`-console`** will write device configuration reports in JSON format to `C:\Reports` and will also display the reports on the screen.
 * The **`-serial`** _option flags_ `-copy`, `-fetch`, and `-set` are mutually-exclusive, but each can be combined with `-erase` and `-force`.
 Examples:
-    * **`-serial -fetch -force`** will fetch a new, unique serial number from the **CMDBd** server and will configure the device with it, overriding the safety mechanism that prevents overwriting existing serial numbers.
+    * **`-serial -fetch -force`** will fetch a new, unique serial number from the **CMDBd** server and configure the device with it, overriding the safety mechanism that prevents overwriting existing serial numbers.
-    * **`-serial -erase -fetch`** will erase the existing serial number, fetch a new, unique serial number from the **CMDBd** server, and will configure the device with it (same end-result as `-serial -fetch -force`).
+    * **`-serial -erase -fetch`** will erase the existing serial number, fetch a new, unique serial number from the **CMDBd** server, and will configure the device with it.
+This produces the same end result as `-serial -fetch -force`.
+The difference is that, if the server fails to issue a new serial number, `-force` will leave existing serial numbers in place whereas `-erase` will leave devices without serial numbers.

 **Caution**: action and option flags apply to _all attached devices_; if you run the utility with the `-serial -fetch` flags, it will only configure new serial numbers on compatible devices that don't already have a serial number.
 If all attached devices already have serial numbers or are not configurable, nothing will happen.
 However, if you add the `-force` flag, it will overwrite the serial number on all compatible devices -- even those that already have a serial number.
 If you run the utility with the `-serial -set -force` and there is more than one configurable device attached, you will end up having multiple devices with the same serial number.

-Actions and events are recorded in `system.log`, errors are recorded in `error.log`, and changes detected during audits are recorded in `change.log`.
-The log directory is configurable; the default is the `log` subdirectory under the folder in which the utility is installed.
-All three logs can also be written to the console (stdout) and/or to a local or remote syslog server.
+### Device Registration
+Register attached devices with the **CMDBd** server using the `-checkin` _action flag_.
+This will create a new object in the device repository.

 Device state is stored in JSON files in the state subdirectory directory (configurable)